Last Updated on January 29, 2026

 Greater Charlotte

-Overall, the data suggests that the Charlotte market in Q3 2025 is cooler and more balanced than it was a year ago.
-Buyer demand has softened slightly, giving buyers more time and options, while sellers are experiencing longer marketing periods and smaller negotiation leverage.
+Overall, the data suggests that the Charlotte market in the fourth quarter of 2025 is cooler and more balanced than it was a year ago.
+Housing demand has softened slightly, giving buyers more time and options, while sellers are experiencing longer marketing periods and smaller negotiation leverage.
 However, steady price appreciation indicates continued underlying strength and stability.
 While the market is no longer as competitive as last year, it remains healthy and resilient.

 Triad

-In Q3 2025, the number of homes for sale outpaced buyer demand by a 4-to-1 margin.
-This surge in inventory means sellers are facing increased competition across all price points—making strategic pricing and strong property conditions more important than ever for a quick sale.
+In Q4 2025, the number of homes for sale outpaced buyer demand by a 2-to-1 margin.
+We saw some seasonality trends in the market with the holiday season, but still a healthy increase in inventory.
+Sellers are facing competition across all price points—making strategic pricing and strong property conditions more important than ever for a quick sale.

 Triangle